DevTony101/vue-cli-plugin-clean/README.md

 ### Prettier configuration
 This an opt-in feature that you can enable when installing this plugin (go to the [getting started](#general) section if you want to know more about that).

-If you chose Prettier as your code formatter, you might want to configure it with some additional options.
+If you chose Prettier as your code formatter, you might want to configure it with some additional tweaks.
 This plugin adds a `.prettierrc.js` configuration file to your root folder with some default options.
-(This will only surt effect if the `@vue/eslint-config-prettier` plugin is installed on your project).
+(It will only surt effect if the `@vue/eslint-config-prettier` plugin is installed on your project).

 ```js
 // Default structure of the .prettierrc.js config file